Andrei-Aksionov/nanoGPTplus/src/model/gpt_language_model/README.md

 Intuitively speaking:

-- key: what the token represents
+- query: what the token is interested in *(a vector you want to calculate attention for)*
-- query: what the token is interested in
+- key: what the token represents *(a vector you want to calculate attention against)*
 - value: if someone is interested in the token, that's the value will be returned

 As we obtain key and value vectors from token x itself (and not from external source) means that we perform self-attention.